Visit the institution website for COVID‑19 updates

 Months of entry

-A balance of solid statistical theory and practical application, this course builds your knowledge in all areas of statistics, data analysis and probability.
-You also have the opportunity to specialise, taking optional modules in survey methodology, operations research, applied mathematics, computer science and more.
-The course culminates in an individual research project, applying the knowledge you have gained to make a valuable addition to your portfolio.
+Providing a balance of solid statistical theory and practical application, this course builds your knowledge in all areas of statistics, data analysis and probability.
+You also have the opportunity to specialise, taking optional modules in topics including:

 Fees and funding